39ff/docker-rotating-proxy/README.md

 ```

 ### proxyList.txt example
-If you would like to add a huge of http/https proxies,please use :openproxy flag that's not use delegate.
+If you would like to add a lot of http/https proxies,please use :openproxy flag that's not use delegate.

 ```
 127.0.0.1:1080:socks5:yourUsername:yourPassword